This article has been updated in February 2023 to include more current data and information.

-Tour operators regularly ask us 'How can I get more reviews?'.
-Here are 5 simple tips that are proven to work:
+Tour operators regularly ask us, 'How can I get more reviews?'
+Here are 6 simple tips that are proven to work:

 1. Ask customers during your tours

-Have business cards for your tour guides with the TripAdvisor page link.
+Keep in mind that you need to provide the link.
+You can have business cards for your tour guides with the TripAdvisor page link or QR codes.
 The easier you make it, the more reviews you will get!

 2. Get your company on relevant review platforms

-Other websites to consider collecting reviews include marketplaces, review websites, social media accounts, google business and your own website.
+Other websites to consider collecting reviews include marketplaces, review websites, social media accounts, and your own website.

 3. Reward your guides

-Tour guides are the face of your business and really can make or break a customer's experience.
-They should start each tour by introducing themselves, and spend time getting to know more about their group.
+Tour guides are your business's face and can make or break a customer's experience.
+They should start each tour by introducing themselves and learning more about their group.
 By the end of the trip, customers will have a good relationship with their guide and will be happy to share feedback and praise on their behalf.
-Your tour guides should feel comfortable to ask guests for this, especially if it mentions their name.
-People relate to people, and being asked by a person rather than an email will have better results.
+Your tour guides should feel comfortable asking guests for this, especially if it mentions their names.
+People relate to people, and being asked by a person rather than an email will result better.